Allan Slaight: CHAB

-Slaight arrived at the University of Saskatchewan in autumn 1949 to uphold a bargain he made with his father.
+Slaight arrived at the University of Saskatchewan in autumn 1949, to uphold a bargain he made with his father.
 In exchange for working one year at CHAB, Slaight was required to attend university.
 While at the University of Saskatchewan, Slaight worked as a columnist (A Sap's Fables) and jazz reviewer for the college newspaper, The Sheaf.
-Slaight dropped out of his studies at the University of Saskatchewan after his first year and balanced his burgeoning broadcasting career with his travelling magic show.
+He dropped out of his studies at the University of Saskatchewan after his first year and balanced his burgeoning broadcasting career with his traveling magic show.

 CFRN & CJCA

 In 1950, Slaight and his wife Ada moved to Edmonton, Alberta.
-Unable to find a job in radio, Slaight sold shoes at the Eaton's Department store before finally joining radio station CFRN that same year as a news reporter before leaving to join CJCA in 1952.
+Unable to find a job in radio, he sold shoes at the Eaton's Department store before finally joining radio station CFRN that same year as a news reporter, before leaving to join CJCA in 1952.

 CHED-AM

 In 1954 Slaight joined Edmonton-based radio station CHED-AM as the station's News Director.
-Two years later in 1956, Slaight was appointed Merchandising Director.
+Two years later in 1956, he was appointed Merchandising Director.

 CHUM-1050 Ltd: music and talk

-In early 1958 Slaight was hired as program and promotions manager for Toronto-based CHUM radio station.
+In early 1958, he was hired as program and promotions manager for the Toronto-based CHUM radio station.
 CHUM had earlier turned to rock and roll to achieve a larger listenership and it was hoped that importing Slaight from Edmonton would allow CHUM to reach the number one spot on Toronto's radio waves.

-Slaight was successful in instituting and shepherding CHUM towards a new format and CHUM dethroned Toronto's top radio station CKEY (now CHKT).
-Slaight's emphasis on talk radio was unlike other radio stations of its time.
-Slaight insisted that while CHUM would still focus on rock and roll, the station would play music during the day that would appeal to housewives and drivers who found number one station CFRB too bland.

 By 1960, Slaight had been promoted to become CHUM-AM's Program Director, a position that he held until 1964.

-His passion for programming served him well when in 1965, Slaight was appointed to become the Vice President of Radio CHUM-1050 Ltd and elected to the board.
-Responsible for all programming and operations of CHUM-AM and its sister station CHUM-FM, Slaight remained with CHUM-1050 Ltd until 1966 when he and his family left the country for England.